Japanese submarine class of the Second World War.

 History, development, service, specifications, pictures and 3D model.

 These Japanese submarines, designated Type B, were scouting craft designed to work in conjunction with the Type A headquarters submarines.
 They were developed from the Type KD6 and construction was carried out parallel with that of the Type A and Type C submarine.

-For scouting the I 15 Class submarines carried a single floatplane stowed in sections in a small circular hangar extending forward of the conning tower.
+For scouting the I 15 Class submarines carried a single float plane stowed in sections inside a small circular hangar extending forward of the conning tower.
 On the deck casing forward of the hangar there was a catapult reaching almost to the bows.

 During the war a number of units had a 140-mm (5.5-in) gun added in front of the conning tower to enable the boats to act as attack submarines.
 Towards the end of 1944 I36 and I37 were modified to carry four Kaiten suicide submarines.